marouen-kachroudi/muffeez/src/assets/blog/posts/az-frontdoor.md

 # 🚪 Azure Front Door: Your Gateway to Fast, Secure & Global Apps

-**Subtitle:**
-🌍 Deliver blazing speed, enterprise-grade security & high availability — everywhere, every time.
+🌍 Deliver blazing speed, enterprise-grade security & high availability, everywhere, every time.

----

-🔹 **Intro**
 In a digital-first world, slow apps, downtime, or weak security aren’t just inconveniences — they’re business killers.
 Users expect **speed ⚡, reliability 🛡️, and availability 🔄** no matter where they are.

 Enter **Azure Front Door**: Microsoft’s cloud-native entry point that keeps your applications fast, resilient, and globally accessible.